Texas Law-ITAM Program

 Financial Aid

-Texas Law-ITAM Program students are considered transfer students at Texas Law, and transfer students are not eligible for scholarships from the Law School.
-Nevertheless, there are a number of internal third-party scholarships for which admitted and current students are eligible to apply.
-Please note that internal third-party scholarships require a separate application and have their own internal deadline.
+Texas Law-ITAM Program students are ineligible for scholarships from Texas Law.
+However, there are a number of internal third-party scholarships for which admitted and current students are are encouraged to apply to.

-Since the number of internal third-party scholarships we offer is limited, admitted and current students are strongly advised to apply for financial aid and scholarships from Mexico and the U.S.
+Since the number of internal third-party scholarships is limited, admitted and current students are strongly advised to apply for financial aid and scholarships from Mexico and the U.S.

 Internal Third-Party Scholarships